-Human ENA ELISA kit for semi-quantitative screening of IgG extractable nuclear antigens (ENAs) in human serum and plasma samples.
+Human ENA combi ELISA kit for semi-quantitative detection of IgG extractable nuclear antigens (ENA IgG) in human serum and plasma samples.
 This assay has a minimum analytical sensitivity limit of 0.5 U/ml.

 Purified antigens SS-A (52 and 60 kDa), SS-B, Sm, RNP/Sm, Scl-70 and Jo-1 are bound to individual rows of the microwell plate.

-The minimum detection sensitivity level of human extractable nuclear antigens (ENAs) using this human ENA ELISA kit was 0.5 U/ml.
-The dynamic assay range for this kit is 12.5 – 100.0 U/ml.
+The minimum detection sensitivity level of human extractable nuclear antigens (ENA IgG) using current human ENA combi ELISA kit was 0.5 U/ml.
+The dynamic range for this assay is 12.5 – 100.0 U/ml.

 - Autoantibodies to extractable nuclear antigens: making detection and interpretation more meaningful.
 Clin Diagn Lab Immunol.
 (2002) 9 (1): 1-7.
 Review.
 Phan T.G., et al.